chunheisiu/NBA-POTW-Regression/README.md

 From the p-values of LM-test and F-test in the Breusch-Pagan test, we determined that, it is unlikely that the model suffers from heteroscedasticity.

-We then check for multicollinearity using both the Breusch-Godfrey test and VIF.
+We then checked for multicollinearity using both the Breusch-Godfrey test and VIF.

 ##### Breusch-Godfrey Results
 |   LM Statistic |   LM-Test p-value |   F-Statistic |   F-Test p-value |